Punjab, India: Modern period

 The Mughals came to power in the early sixteenth century and gradually expanded to control all of the Punjab from their capital at Lahore.
 As Mughal power weakened, Afghan rulers took control of the region.
-Contested by Marathas and Afghans, the region was the center of the growing influence of the Sikhs, who expanded and established the Sikh Empire in 1799 as the Mughals and Afghans weakened.
+Contested by Marathas and Afghans, the region was the centre of the growing influence of the Sikhs, who expanded and established the Sikh Empire in 1799 as the Mughals and Afghans weakened.
 The Cis-Sutlej states were a group of states in modern Punjab and Haryana states lying between the Sutlej River on the north, the Himalayas on the east, the Yamuna River and Delhi District on the south, and Sirsa district on the west.
 These states were ruled by the Sikh Confederacy.
 The empire existed from 1799, when Ranjit Singh captured Lahore, to 1849, when it was defeated and conquered in the Second Anglo-Sikh War.
 It was forged on the foundations of the Khalsa from a collection of autonomous Sikh misls.
 At its peak in the 19th century, the Empire extended from the Khyber Pass in the west to western Tibet in the east, and from Mithankot in the south to Kashmir in the north.
 It was divided into four provinces: Lahore, in Punjab, which became the Sikh capital; Multan, also in Punjab; Peshawar; and Kashmir from 1799 to 1849.
 Religiously diverse, with an estimated population of 3.5 million in 1831 (making it the 19th most populous country at the time), it was the last major region of the Indian subcontinent to be annexed by the British Empire.
 The Sikh Empire spanned a total of over 200,000 sqmi at its zenith.